-The basis of these budget votes is not clear considering that S.15 (2) (d) of the Law establishing the Ekiti State Health Fund requires inter alia, an Equity Fund comprising of not less than one percent of the Consolidated Revenue Fund of Ekiti State annually.
+Table 1 shows a total vote of N226milion over the four years.
+However, there are no votes for the years 2020 and 2021.
+2019 had paltry votes for personnel and overhead and no capital vote.
+2022 had no votes for personnel and overhead but a moderate capital vote.
+The basis of these budget votes is not clear considering that S.19 (1) of the Law establishing the Imo State Health Insurance Fund requires inter alia, an equity fund comprising of not less than one percent of the Consolidated Revenue Fund of Imo State annually.
 It is not clear whether the appropriated sums constitute 1% of the CRF of the state in the budget years.
 Furthermore, the vote to support the indigent and vulnerable members of society in an Equity Fund arrangement should be based on empirical evidence vis, the number of vulnerable and indigent persons multiplied by the cost of the minimum service package to get the actual cost which should be the basis of the allocations.
 There is no information on the basis for the calculation of these allocations.

-In accordance with the EKHIS Law the Health Fund also consists of initial take off grant from the State Government, formal sector funds consisting of contributions from public and private sector employees and employers, informal sector funds based on contributions from the informal sector, funds to be provided under the National Health Insurance Authority Act, etc. It is not yet clear which of the funds have become functional.
+In accordance with the ISHIL the Health Insurance Fund also consists of initial take off grant from the State Government, formal sector funds consisting of contributions from public and private sector employees and employers, informal sector funds based on contributions from the informal sector, funds to be provided under the National Health Insurance Authority Act, etc.